-We first evaluate whether community-level gendered workforce shifts bolster Republican performance in elections for the U.S. House of Representatives.
-The biennial nature of House elections allows for analyses of how labor market changes shape electoral outcomes in the short term.
+We first evaluate whether gendered workforce shifts bolster Republican performance in elections for the U.S. House of Representatives.
+The biennial nature of House elections allows for high-frequency analyses of how labor market changes shape subsequent electoral outcomes.
 We estimate the following model by ordinary least squares: